Kim Kardashian Officially Removes “West” From Her Social Media Accounts - E! Online

 One day after a Los Angeles judge approved her request to be legally single, Kim made it Instagram official.

 At a hearing on March 2, the judge also granted Kim permission to legally revert back to her maiden name amid her ongoing divorce from Kanye "Ye" West.
-So naturally, the SKIMS founder adjusted her social media accounts to reflect the change in the afternoon on Thursday, March 3.
+So naturally, the SKIMS founder adjusted her social media accounts to reflect the change in the evening on Thursday, March 3.

 While her last name "West" has been scrubbed from her Twitter and Instagram accounts, she still proudly promotes her KKW Fragrance brand that bears her married initials.